Improving Neural Optimal Transport via Displacement Interpolation: Conclusion

 \section{Conclusion}

 In this paper, we introduced the Displacement Interpolation Optimal Transport Model (DIOTM), a neural optimal transport method based on displacement interpolation.
 Our method is motivated by the equivalence between displacement interpolation and dynamic optimal transport.
 We derived the dual formulation of displacement interpolant and developed a method that utilizes the entire trajectory of displacement interpolation to improve neural optimal transport learning.
 Our experiments demonstrated that DIOTM achieves more accurate and stable optimal transport map estimation compared to previous method.
 A major limitation of this work is the requirement to train both bidirectional transport maps $\overrightarrow{T}$ and $\overleftarrow{T}$.
 In image-to-image translation tasks, both transport maps are meaningful, e.g. Male $\leftrightarrow$ Female.
 However, in generative modeling, the reverse transport map $\overleftarrow{T}$ from the data to the prior noise distribution is not always necessary.
 In these cases, training $\overleftarrow{T}$ can be an unnecessary cost.
+Another limitation of this work is that our approach is limited to the quadratic cost.
+This is because our displacement interpolation parametrization in Eq. \ref{eq:di_generators_param} is only valid under the quadratic cost assumption.